JinHwaChiu/Udacity_DSND/Capstone/Sparky/Readme.md

 - 'Sparkify_Capstone.ipynb' : an HTML file for the jupyter workbook.
 - 'README.md' : This file.

+## Acknowledgements:
+The project thanks the user francisjo reference

 ## Instructions: <a name="instructions"/>
 The data is provided by Sparkify for the Udacity Data Science Nanodegree Program.
 Please see the jupyter note book file for the detail analysis.